Edgar-Donk/edgar-donk.github.io/README.md

 First off we shall load just an image onto a button and see what happens when we pass the cursor over it, and press the button.
 Load up 04button_image.py not forgetting to place the images butImage.png and butImageTrans.png in your images file (if you are running tkinter 8.5 uncomment the lines as indicated, also comment out the  line indicated).
-We have loaded PhotoImage from tkinter where we load the image into PhotoImage creating a reference which will be used within the widget's property option image.
+PhotoImage is imported from tkinter then we load the image into PhotoImage creating a reference which will be used within the widget's property option "image".
 When working with images in a class there is always the problem that the image will not show unless special precautions are taken.
-When the image is a local variable reload the image directly after referencing it with the widget.
+When the image is a local variable, reload the image directly after referencing it with the widget.
 Alternatively we can make the image a self variable.

-You should see three buttons, the top one with just an image, the second uses the same image with the centre made transparent - you may think it looks quite promising, until we see the third text.
+Using 04button_image.py vou should see three buttons, the top one with just an image, the second uses the same image with the centre made transparent - you may think it looks quite promising, until we see the third button and its text.
 As it stands it is obvious that the image option is not always useful, it does not change dynamically with the widget.
 Where a widget can work with a single sized widget, as in a pictogram, then this option should be considered.
 We can load the pictogram image and text simultaneously by using the compound option.

 If multiple pictograms are available we can change these according to state.
-Check out the example 04button_pictograms.py this has three pictograms linked to 3 states which must have the active state listed last just as we needed to do in the mapping situation.
-When using the image property always ensure that there are an odd number of states, therefore the first state remains anonymous.
+Check out the example 04button_pictograms.py, this has three pictograms linked to 3 states which must have the active state listed last, just as we needed to do in the mapping situation.
+When using the image property always ensure that there are an odd number of states, therefore the first state remains anonymous, corresponding to the normal state.

 ## 05 Image - Create Widgets with Rounded Corners and Shadow Effects

 The 4 themes common to tkinter can be found where your python program is installed under the directory tcl/tk8.6/ttk.
-Apart from default which is listed as defaults.tcl, all the other themes are listed themenameTheme.tcl.
-There are obvious differences between tcl and tkinter but we can recognise some commands such as map and configure, we can also spot the element and state names.
+Apart from default which is listed as defaults.tcl, all the other themes are listed as their own names suffixed with ".tcl".
+There are obvious differences between the scripting language tcl and tkinter but we can recognise some commands such as map and configure, we can also spot the element and state names.
 A new part of the mix is when we look at the OS specefic themes such as aqua or vista have variables that are system dependant.
 Even so we should be able to recognise how the answers to some of our scripts were formed.
 It would seem that the common themes have little to do with images and thus able to give the widest possible support to any style alterations we wish to make.
-By contrast it will be found that if one of the OS dependant themes was to be used as a basis then  changes would not be so straightforward.
+By contrast it will be found that if one of the OS dependant themes was to be used as a parent then changes required would not be so straightforward.

 As I said at the beginning there are remarkably few instances of the more interesting style changes found when trawling the internet.
-Up until this point most of the examples could have been made using "Tkinter 8.5 reference: a GUI for Python".
-The few instances I did find I will reproduce here.
+Up until this point most of the examples could have been made referring "Tkinter 8.5 reference: a GUI for Python".
+The few instances I did find that displayed rounded corners and shadow effects I will reproduce here.

-The first example is based on that created by Bryan Oakley a stalwart of StackOverflow.
+The first example is based on that created by Bryan Oakley, a stalwart of StackOverflow.
 His original script created visible frames around entry and text widgets, example 05rounded_frame.py.
 Since he is using encoded data there is no reference to a file, instead PhotoImage refers to this data directly.
 Normally we have no states in the frame widget so he introduces lambda functions tied into <FocusIn> and <FocusOut> events.
 He is using 2 separate images, the first is where the frame's contents have